florianeinfalt/nukecontexts/README.rst

     with ctx.set_attr(render_node, 'file_type', 'png'):
         nuke.execute(render_node.name(), 1, 1, 1)

 The power of nukecontexts comes with composable contexts, using ``multiple_contexts()``.
-Arbitrarily complex states of the compositing script can be defined and used to automatically generate different result.
+Arbitrarily complex, varying states of the compositing script can be defined and used to automatically generate different results.

 .. code:: python